keithtqs/StenoFW/README.md

 Compile and download `StenoFW.ino` with the arduino IDE.

+As of July 1, 2017 the code starts up in Gemini mode (instead of NKRO) and it supports all individual keys of the Volksboard in Gemini mode.
+In TxBolt protocol, keys such as the 2 S- keys, the 4 * keys and the 12 # keys are all mapped to 1 key (S-, *, or # respectively).

 This code has not been tested with a Stenoboard, since I don't have one, but it does support all 3 protocols correctly on the Volksboard as defined in `Volksboard.py`.